balcortex/100_days_code_web_development/README.md

 ## Day 037 - 2023/10/09

 Today I worked on the header section of the webpage.
 I used an unordered list (without bullets) with the flexbox layout and set the margin-left to auto on the header-logo item to separate it from the links

+## Day 038 - 2023/10/10

+Today I worked on the hero section (title, button, and image).
+I used a div container with the flexbox layout to separate the text and the image.
+For the text, I used h1, p, and button tags.